Boosting the Transferability of Video Adversarial Examples via Temporal Translation: Introduction

 \section{Introduction}

-Recent years have witnessed the great success of deep learning techniques on a series of tasks, such as image recognition \cite{he2016deep}, object detection \cite{ren2016faster}.
+Recent years have witnessed the great success of deep learning techniques on a series of tasks \cite{he2016deep, liu2018toward, feng2021empowering}, such as image recognition \cite{he2016deep, liu2020hyperbolic, chen2020study, chen2020zero}, Image segmentation \cite{jiao2021two}, object detection \cite{ren2016faster}, video recognition and retrieval \cite{wu2020dynamic, song2021spatial}.
 Therefore, DNNs have been widely applied in real-world applications, \eg, online recognition services, navigation robots, autonomous driving \cite{tian2018deeptest}, \textit{etc}.
 However, recent studies have identified that DNNs are vulnerable to adversarial examples \cite{goodfellow2014explaining, szegedy2013intriguing}, which are carefully crafted to fool DNNs by adding small human-imperceptible perturbations on clean samples.
 The existence of adversarial examples incurs security concerns in real-world applications.
 Thus, it has raised increasing attention over recent years.

-According to threat models, adversarial attacks can be divided into two categories: white-box attacks and black-box attacks.
+According to threat models, adversarial attacks can be divided into two categories: white-box attacks \cite{wei2019sparse} and black-box attacks \cite{guo2021meaningful}.
 In the white-box setting, an adversary can fully control and access DNN models, including model architectures as well as parameters.
 While in the black-box setting, the adversary can only access the outputs of DNNs.
 Hence attacking a model in the black-box setting is much more challenging.
 As recent studies have shown adversarial examples have a property of transferability, making it feasible to perform black-box attacks by using adversarial examples generated on a white-box model.
 Therefore, several efforts have been made to boost the transferability of adversarial examples \cite{dong2018boosting,xie2019improving}, in order to achieve high success rates of black-box attacks.
 Nevertheless, existing works focus on improving the transferability of image adversarial examples, while the transferability of video adversarial examples has not yet been explored.

 This paper investigates the transferability of video adversarial examples to realize black-box attacks for video recognition models.
 The major challenge of this task comes from the fact that generated adversarial examples are prone to overfitting to white-box models and have poor transferability for other black-box models.
 Compared to images, videos have an additional temporal dimension, endowing videos with rich temporal information that describes the dynamic cues (\eg, motion).
 To capture such rich temporal information, various of video recognition models (\eg, I3D \cite{carreira2017quo}, SlowFast \cite{feichtenhofer2019slowfast}) which are based on 3D convolutional neural networks (CNNs) are designed.
 Intuitively, the discriminative temporal patterns captured by video recognition models may vary across different architectures.
 As generated adversarial examples are highly correlated with such patterns or gradients of the white-box model, directly utilizing adversarial video examples generated from the white-box model to attack other black-box video recognition models may lead to unsatisfactory results.